skalenetwork/docs.skale.space/src/content/docs/learn/beginner/evm-compatability.md

 ---
-title: EVM Compatability
+title: EVM Compatibility
-description: SKALE and EVM Compatability
+description: SKALE and EVM Compatibility
 ---

 The SKALE execution model is fully compatible with the Ethereum Virtual Machine